bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bloch.md

 **André Bloch**  was a French mathematician who worked in complex analysis.
 He spent most of his life in a psychiatric hospital.

 ### Mathematical Profile (Excerpt):
-* André's father was a watchmaker with a business in Besançon.
-* André was the oldest of his parents' three boys, his younger brothers being Georges (born 13 October 1894) and Henry.
 * André and Georges were less than a year apart in age and ended up in the same class at the lycée in Besançon.
 * André had already displayed his interest in the abstract properties to which he would later make such significant contributions.
 * André was last in my class of eleven students.
-* In October 1913, André and his brother Georges entered the École Polytechnique; André ranked 151st, Georges ranked 229th  in the list of students entering that year.
 * Both André and Georges were injured while serving.
 * André served as second-lieutenant in the artillery and was attached to the headquarters of General Noël Édouard, Vicomte de Curières de Castelnau, who commanded the Second French Army at the heights of Grand Couronné near Nancy.
 * André Bloch was part of the French forces here for several months before, during a heavy German bombardment, he fell from the top of an observation post.
-* André's brother Georges was also wounded in the head in the fighting and lost the sight of one of his eyes.
 * Like André, he was unfit to return to the fighting and, in October 1917, he returned to his academic studies at the École Polytechnique.
-* On 17 November 1917, at a family meal, André murdered his brother Georges, his uncle and his aunt by stabbing them.
-* Bloch worked on a large range of mathematical topics; for example, function theory, geometry, number theory, algebraic equations and kinematics.
 * Pólya, like Hadamard, communicated with Bloch by correspondence.
 * Szolem Mandelbrojt also seems to have befriended Bloch and visited him in the asylum.
 * He is thought to have been Bloch's last visitor before he died.
 * Since Bloch was Jewish, he realised that he was in danger when France was occupied by Germany during World War II.
 * For example his paper Sur une généralisation du théorème du Guldin Ⓣ(On a generalization of the theorem of Guldin) (1941) appeared under the pseudonym René Binaud while three other of Bloch's articles in 1941 and 1942 appeared under the pseudonym Marcel Segond.
 * Bloch was a model patient who refused to go out saying "Mathematics is enough for me".
-* The next day, Bloch explained the murders to his doctor Henri Baruk, saying that there had been mental illness in his family.
 * It is likely that Bloch's wartime injury had damaged his prefrontal cortex and caused his condition.
 * Of his mathematical results, Bloch is best known for "Bloch's theorem".
 * Bloch's theorem provides a touch of beauty, a surprising quantitative invariance to the class of normalized hyperbolic Riemann surfaces.